Menopause: symptoms and pain

 Migraines

 Frequent migraines are the result of decreased estrogen levels.
-This fluctuation affects blood vessels which expand and contract, causing headaches.
+This fluctuation affects the blood vessels, which dilate and contract, causing headaches.

 -